WiRM: Wireless Respiration Monitoring Using Conjugate Multiple Channel State Information and Fast Iterative Filtering in Wi-Fi Systems: Introduction

-This paper proposes a novel Wireless Respiration Monitoring (WiRM) solution to address the above issues.
+This paper proposes a novel Wireless Respiration Monitoring (WiRM) solution to address these issues.
 Specifically: \begin{itemize} \item{ \textbf{WiRM -- Stage 1}: We first propose a new respiratory rate estimation algorithm that utilises adaptive multi-trace carving with an empirically determined respiratory rate transition probability function.
 The aim is to improve respiratory rate tracking performance.
-Our proposed rate estimation algorithm demonstrates an improvement of $38\%$ in average Root Mean Square Error (RMSE) compared to the state-of-the-art techniques. } \item{ \textbf{WiRM -- Stage 2}: We then propose a new method for estimating respiratory waveforms from previous respiratory rate estimations, utilising the fast iterative filtering algorithm.
-Our proposed waveform estimation method delivers an improvement of $178.3\%$ in average absolute correlation and $55.4\%$ in maximum absolute correlation over the state-of-the-art techniques. } \item{ \textbf{Simulation Toolkit and Performance Evaluation in Noisy Environments}: We develop a purpose-built simulation toolkit to systematically evaluate the performance of our proposed WiRM algorithm against ideal CSI models under three common noise sources: thermal, multiplicative, and phase.
-Numerical results with practical parameter settings show that WiRM demonstrates substantial robustness across all three noise types, consistently matching or exceeding the performance of existing leading algorithms. } \end{itemize}
+Our proposed rate estimation algorithm demonstrates an improvement of $34.7\%$ in average Root Mean Square Error (RMSE) compared to the state-of-the-art techniques. } \item{ \textbf{WiRM -- Stage 2}: We then propose a new method for estimating respiratory waveforms from previous respiratory rate estimations, utilising the fast iterative filtering algorithm.
+Our proposed waveform estimation method delivers an improvement of $7.9\%$ in average absolute correlation over the state-of-the-art techniques. } \item{ \textbf{Simulation Toolkit for Performance Evaluation in Noisy Environments}: We develop a purpose-built simulation toolkit to systematically evaluate the performance of our proposed WiRM algorithm against ideal CSI models under three common noise sources: thermal, multiplicative, and phase.
+Numerical results with practical parameter settings show that WiRM demonstrates substantial robustness across all three noise types, consistently matching or exceeding the performance of existing leading algorithms.
+We further evaluate the performance of WiRM in a simulated interference scenario where WiRM shows comparable performance to the current state-of-the-art. } \end{itemize}